gatling/gatling/src/sphinx/http/sse.rst

 .. includecode:: code/Sse.scala#sseName

-Of course, this step is not required if you deal with one single server sent event per virtual user.
+Of course, this step is not required if you deal with one single SSE stream per virtual user.

 .. _http-sse-open: